What is the Texas Off-Road Invitational?

-Breakfast will be served on-site at the event in a grab-and-go style.
+Breakfast will be available at your hotel.
 It is recommended that attendees BYO first coffee.

 How will the journalist attendees get their content?

 General Sam's Offroad Park provides journalists and content creators the opportunity to create unique content in a number of challenging drive scenarios.
 There are also areas where photographs and videos can be staged, such as cabins, campsites, mud pits, a fording area, a sand pit, a rock climb, fields, trails, and a gravel road.
 There are also areas where journalists can sit and conduct interviews in the shade.